saeddaoud/project-manager/README.md

 ![](https://github.com/saeddaoud/project-manager/blob/main/images/employee-profile.png)

-3. My Tasks Page: The navbar show My Tasks instead of Projects when the signed-in user is a regular employee.
+3. My Tasks Page: The navbar will show My Tasks instead of Projects when the signed-in user is a regular employee.
 This link shows all the tasks that have been assigned to the signed-in employee, with the option to search tasks by name, or filter them by status.

 ![](https://github.com/saeddaoud/project-manager/blob/main/images/employee-tasks.png)